One lock to unlock them all - the Electronic Door Lock project at KEK

 * 12V 1A Power Supply - This was also lying around

-* Intel Edition with Arduino Expansion Shield - Vinayan was kind to bring the one he had
+* Intel Edition with Arduino Expansion Shield - Vinayan was kind to bring the

 * Duct Tape - We always have this lying around